sirap-group/generate-swap-project/README.md

 The whole build pipeline is run locally (lint, transpile, test) and then a new git tag and a new npm tag are pushed up.

+## Related projects

+### SWAP Generators

+* [generate-swap-generator](https://npmjs.com/generate-swap-generator) Generate your own ESNext/StandardJS/UnitTest Ready Generators − A generator for SWAP generators [github](https://github.com/rbecheras/generate-swap-generator) | [homepage](https://rbecheras.github.io/generate-swap-project/)

+### Generator library stack

+* [generate](https://npmjs.com/generate) A new command line tool and developer framework for scaffolding out GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either [github](https://github.com/generate/generate) | [homepage](https://generate.github.io/generate/)
+* [base](https://www.npmjs.com/package/base): Framework for rapidly creating high quality node.js applications, using plugins like building blocks | [homepage](https://github.com/node-base/base "Framework for rapidly creating high quality node.js applications, using plugins like building blocks")
+* [update](https://www.npmjs.com/package/update): Be scalable!
+Update is a new, open source developer framework and CLI for automating updates… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Be scalable!
+Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.")
+* [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")
+* [composer](https://www.npmjs.com/package/composer): API-first task runner with three methods: task, run and watch. | [homepage](https://github.com/jonschlinkert/composer)
+* [engine](https://www.npmjs.com/package/engine): Template engine based on Lo-Dash template, but adds features like the ability to register helpers… [more](https://www.npmjs.com/package/engine) | [homepage](https://github.com/jonschlinkert/engine)
+* [template](https://www.npmjs.com/package/template): Render templates using any engine.
+Supports, layouts, pages, partials and custom template types.
+Use template… [more](https://www.npmjs.com/package/template) | [homepage](https://github.com/jonschlinkert/template)

 ## License

 MIT © [Rémi Becheras](https://github.com/rbecheras)